-Management applications enable you to manage and configure the RAID subsystem, create and manage multiple disk groups, control and monitor multiple RAID systems, and provide online maintenance.
+Management applications are used to manage and configure the RAID subsystem, create and manage multiple disk groups, control and monitor multiple RAID systems, and provide online maintenance.
 Management applications for PERC S150 include:

-- BIOS Configuration Utility This is also known as Ctrl+R, and is a storage management application that configures and maintains RAID disk groups and virtual disks.
-See The BIOS configuration utility option does not display on page 45. - Unified Extensible Firmware Interface (UEFI) RAID Configuration Utility.
-This storage management application is integrated into the System BIOS, accessible through the F2 key.
-See The BIOS configuration utility option does not display on page 45.
-RAID configurations on NVMe PCle SSDs are only supported through the UEFI RAID configuration utility. - NOTE: Ensure that the RAID mode is enabled for NVMe PCle SSDs.
-See Setting the NVMe PCle SSDs to RAID mode on page 38. - OpenManage Storage Management-This application enables you to perform controller and enclosure functions for all supported RAID controllers and enclosures from a single graphical or command-line interface without using controller BIOS utilities.
-For more information, see the OpenManage Storage Management User's Guide at www.dell.com/ openmanagemanuals. - Lifecycle Controller-This is a management application for PERC.
-For more information, see the Lifecycle Controller User's Guide available at https://www.dell.com/idracmanuals. - iDRAC- For information on the features supported in iDRAC, see the iDRAC User's Guide at www.dell.com/idracmanuals.
+- BIOS Configuration Utility-This storage management application is also known as Ctrl+R, and it configures and maintains RAID disk groups and virtual disks.
+See The BIOS configuration utility option does not display. - Unified Extensible Firmware Interface (UEFI) RAID Configuration Utility-This storage management application is integrated into the System BIOS, accessible through the F2 key.
+See The BIOS configuration utility option does not display.
+RAID configurations on NVMe PCIe SSDs are only supported through the UEFI RAID configuration utility. - (i) NOTE: Ensure that the RAID mode is enabled for NVMe PCle SSDs.
+See Setting the NVMe PCle SSDs to RAID mode . - OpenManage Storage Management-This application is used to perform controller and enclosure functions for all supported RAID controllers and enclosures from a single graphical or command-line interface without using controller BIOS utilities.
+For more information, see the OpenManage Storage Management User's Guide at OpenManage Documentation. - Lifecycle Controller-This is a management application for PERC.
+For more information, see the iDRAC Documentation. - iDRAC-For information about the features supported in iDRAC, see the iDRAC Users Guide at iDRAC Documentation. - iDRAC Service Module (iSM)-A CLI based application that can be used to perform controller and enclosure related functions on all supported RAID controllers.
+For more information, see the iDRAC Service Module documentation on the support site.